-We conclude the experimental section with the classification case.
+We conclude the experimental Section with the classification case.
 We performed two experiments using the popular MNIST database of handwritten digits \cite{MNIST}.
 In both cases, the respective parameters of the SVM tasks were tuned to obtain the lowest error rate possible.
 The MNIST database contains 60000 handwritten digits (from 0 to 9) for training and 10000 handwritten digits for testing.
 Each digit is encoded as an image file with $28\times 28$ pixels.
-The scenario, that it is typically used to quantify the performance of an SVM-like learning machine, is to employ a one-versus-all strategy to the training set (using the raw pixel values as input data) and then measure the success using the testing set \cite{LeCun98,DeCoste}.
+To quantify the performance of an SVM-like learning machine on the MNIST database, one typically employs a one-versus-all strategy to the training set (using the raw pixel values as input data) and then measures the success using the testing set \cite{LeCun98,DeCoste}.

 In the first experiment, we compare the aforementioned standard one-versus-all scenario with a classification task that exploits complex numbers.
 In the complex variant, we perform a Fourier transform to each training image and keep only the 100 most significant coefficients.
-As these coefficients are complex numbers, we employ a one-versus-all classification task using the binary complexified SVM rationale (see remark \ref{REM:SVM_real_case}.
-In both scenarios we use the first 6000 digits of the MNIST training set to train the learning machines and test their performances using the 10000 digits of the testing set.
-In addition, we used the gaussian kernel with $t=1/64$ and $t=1/140^2$ respectively.
-The SVM parameter $C$ has been set equal to 100.
-The error rate of the standard real-valued scenario is 3.79\%, while the error rate of the complexified (one-versus-all) SVM is 3.46\%.
+As these coefficients are complex numbers, we employ a one-versus-all classification task using the binary complexified SVM rationale (see Remark \ref{REM:SVM_real_case}).
+In both scenarios we use the first 6000 digits of the MNIST training set (instead of the complete 60000 digits that are included in the database) to train the learning machines and test their performances using the 10000 digits of the testing set.
+In addition, we used the Gaussian kernel with $t=1/64$ and $t=1/140^2$, respectively.
+The SVM parameter $C$ has been set equal to 100 in this case as well.
+The error rate of the standard real-valued scenario is 3.79\%, while the error rate of the complexified (one-versus-all) SVM is 3.46\% (see Table \ref{TAB:Classification1}).
 In both learning tasks we used the SMO algorithm to train the SVM.
 The total amount of time needed to perform the training of each learning machine is almost the same for both cases (the complexified task is slightly faster).